 Furthermore, there are online schools that are part of a system developed based on the use of new technologies that promises more freedom and dynamism when studying.
 The creation of academies that work on the Internet has given an extra alternative to choose to those parents that wants to personalize their children’s education and, currently, there are those who wonder how one option can help the other.

 In this way, to know how online schools can improve homeschooling, it is convenient to analyze the following aspects.

-Dynamism: Internet education has the peculiarity of being highly interactive.
+– Dynamism: Internet education has the peculiarity of being highly interactive.
 This is due, firstly, to its methodology and, secondly, to its diversity of resources.
-The main idea of this system is that students actively participate in their learning process, therefore, it supports the activities a child can carry out at home, making the study more fun and capturing their attention more easily.
+The main idea of this system is that students actively participates in their learning process, therefore, supports the activities a child can carry out at home, making the study more fun and capturing their attention more easily.

 Both homeschooling and online schools are educational systems that pursue similar goals and objectives; they aim to cultivate greater and better knowledge thanks to the development of a teaching process based on what the student needs as an individual entity that is different from the rest.
 Homeschooling is personalized and it works according to the child’s requirements.
 Online schools promote adaptive and interactive education taking into account the individual qualities of each one.